RedwoodJS 4

 00:08:40 - Dom Saadi

-And yeah, that's like the major.
-The reason Use Redwood is there's like a golden path there that like people like Tom and Peter and David have thought out, thought the thought over and like these are people who did build, like in our building companies now.
-So.
-Yeah, also feeling the pain and trying to kind of like push those patterns back into a framework from like a dog fooding perspective.
+And yeah, that's kind of the major reason to use Redwood.
+There's a golden path there that people like Tom and Peter and David have thought over.
+And these are people who did build, and are building, companies now.
+So yeah, they're also feeling the pain and trying to push those patterns back into a framework from a dogfooding perspective.

 00:09:04 - Nick Taylor